Why Musical Aliens Probably Use the Same Scale We Do

 Today we're going to take on one aspect of the popular belief that aliens from another world must necessarily be radically different from humans, not only in appearance, but also in art, literature, culture, and behavior.
-Today I'm going to present a case that the fundamental unit of their music — the musical scale — is almost certainly surprisingly similar to our own, and even uses the same twelve notes found on an Earthly piano.
+Today I'm going to present a case that for aliens who have a form of music, the fundamental unit of their music — the musical scale — is almost certainly surprisingly similar to our own, and even uses the same twelve notes found on an Earthly piano.

 The basic argument is that our chromatic scale of twelve notes is based on the most fundamental fractions.
 By fundamental fractions, I mean the most obvious ones: fractions that every primitive culture would understand.
 Two early hunter-gatherers would understand the concept of dividing food in half, even if they didn't have language syntax for it.
 Three hunter-gatherers would understand dividing food into thirds.
 Larger social groups, in any environment, on any planet, would be exposed to the concept of fair division of food or other goods.
 Even when a society develops that divides nothing equally, they would have still been exposed to the concept: You're trying to grow three plant crops, you put an equal amount of water on each.
 The understanding of basic, fundamental fractional portions is one of the mathematical concepts that would be known to every culture everywhere.